teknologi-umum/blog/content/the-basics-of-go.md

 ## Variables

-There are some way to create a variable in Go:
+There are some ways to create a variable in Go:

 ```go
 package main